Fun ways to practice Addition and Subtraction

 Do your kids whine when they see these worksheets?

 A lot of my students do.
-While these are absolutely necessary the kids can get bored of them real soon.
-Are they any alternate ways to practice our basic arithmetic skills?
+While these are absolutely necessary, the kids can get bored with them in no time.
+Are there any alternate ways to practice our basic arithmetic skills?
 Anything more interesting than plain old worksheets?
 Let's explore some fun Addition worksheets and other methods.

 Practice Addition through Skip Counting:

-This is how we (my husband and me) started with our kid.
+This is how we (my husband and I) started with our kid.
 We started playing skip counting with him when he was just 2 years old.
 He had no idea that he was learning something.
 He just thought we were playing with him.
-Till now he still thinks we play math with him :)
+Till now, he still thinks we play math with him :)

 How do you start?

 Then move to 5's.
-They'll be able to recognise the pattern pretty quick here too.
+They'll be able to recognise the pattern pretty quickly here too.

-So far they should be able to do it real easy.
-Once they've mastered these you can move on to 3's, 4's and so on.
-To make this more interactive my kid and me would take turns - he would tell a number and then me and then him and so on.
+So far, they should be able to do it really easily.
+Once they've mastered these, you can move on to 3's, 4's and so on.
+To make this more interactive, my kid and I would take turns - he would tell a number, and then me and then him and so on.

 Magic Squares: